 Field-hunting tip

-Look in hydrothermal veins in metamorphic manganese deposits country — that is the host setting where blixite typically forms.
+Look in hydrothermal veins in metamorphic manganese deposits country, the host setting where blixite typically forms.
 If you start seeing cerussite, galena, hausmannite in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.